The Human Error in Cybersecurity

 Cyber training is fundamental to the cyber defense strategy.
 An estimated 45% percent of companies indicate that their personnel have a problematic shortage of cybersecurity skills.
 “Training employees on security will immediately bolster the cyber defenses at most companies,” says Lawrence Pingree, Research Director at Gartner, because most data breaches are based on “exploiting common user knowledge gaps to social engineer them to install malware or give away their credentials.”

-As an example, susceptibility to phishing declined by more than 40 percent after cyber training at Wells Fargo.
+As an example, susceptibility to phishing declined by more than 40% after cyber training at Wells Fargo.
 The training, as any learning exercise, needs to be repeated on a continuous basis as shown in the example of the City of San Diego case, where susceptibility declined after training, but picked up again by the end of the year as the training effect “wore off”.

 Building the Culture of Cybersecurity